6 Myths About Cash Bail Reform, Debunked

 Critics of bail reform have said that overturning the system will particularly endanger victims of these alleged crimes; however, crime victim advocates have also joined the call for cash bail reform.

-Crime victims in the US are also more likely to come from low-income communities and be people of color — the same demographics that disproportionately feel the negative effects of the cash bail system.
-Pretrial detention and cash bail place an incredible strain on the family members of defendants, so reforming cash bail could also have positive effects on these communities as a whole.
+Additionally, crime victims in the US are more likely to come from low-income communities and be people of color — their communities are often the same communities that disproportionately feel the negative effects of the cash bail system.
+Pretrial detention and cash bail also place an incredible strain on the family members and loved ones of defendants, so reforming cash bail could actually have positive effects on these communities as a whole.

 MYTH 6: Bail reform will be expensive and cost taxpayers large amounts of money.